Telex

 viruses, the obvious comparison here is to a bacterium.

-* Vulnerability
+* Vulnerability Scanner --

+weaknesses.
 Hackers also use Port Scanners.
-These check to see which ports on a specified
+These check to see which

-computer are "open" or available to acess the computer through.
+ports on a specified computer are "open" or available to acess the

-* Exploit (computer science) -- A prepared application that takes advantage
+* Exploit (computer science) -- A prepared application that takes

-of a known weakness
+advantage of a known weakness

-* Social engineering -- Asking someone for the password or account (possibly
+* Social engineering -- Asking someone for the password or account

-information.
+get sensitive information.

-* Root kit -- A toolkit for hiding the fact that a computer's security has been
+* Root kit -- A toolkit for hiding the fact that a computer's security

-it becomes impossible to see applications being run by the intruder in the active
+binaries so that it becomes impossible to see applications being run by

-* Leet -- An English pidgin that helps to obscure hacker discussions and web
+* Leet -- An English pidgin that helps to obscure hacker discussions and

-engines for those who know the
+public search engines for those who know the language.

 Hacker -- Grey Hat